3453-315h/Email4n6/README.md

 # Lastly, run Email4n6
 $ java -jar target/Email4n6-*.jar
 ```

+## Screenshots
 ![](https://i.imgur.com/EiAesJY.png)

 ## Motivation
 This project was created because I was unable to find any good open-source alternatives to commercial software, such as
-[Forensic Explorer](http://www.forensicexplorer.com/) and [Intella](https://www.vound-software.com/) for working with email files. <br/>
+[Forensic Explorer](http://www.forensicexplorer.com/) and [Intella](https://www.vound-software.com/) for working with email files.
 Although these products offer a lot more than just working with email files, this project can hopefully be used to replace the email functionality.

 ## Versioning